 Qualified: This lowest category will be used for those candidates that meet the minimum qualifications of the position, including all selective placement factors and appropriate quality ranking factor(s) and are proficient in some, but not all, of the requirements of the position.
 Candidates may require extensive training and/or orientation in order to satisfactorily perform the duties of the position.

 Veteran’s preference eligibility: Within each category, those entitled to veterans' preference will be listed at the top of the pre-defined category for which they are placed.
 Preference eligibles with a service-connected disability of 10% or more will be listed at the top of the highest quality category (Best Qualified) for all positions except for Professional and Scientific positions at the grade 9/band I and above.

 Names of the candidates in the Best Qualified category will be sent first for further consideration.
-A screening panel will review your application package and responses to the narrative questions.
 Please make sure that your responses to the vacancy questions are supported in your resume.
 Follow all instructions carefully as incomplete answers, errors, or omissions may affect your rating.
 Your rating will be invalid if you fail to include a narrative reply to any vacancy question(s) that requires further explanation or your reply is "see resume."